Easy recipes from the Cote d’Azur are simple for anyone that wants to travel in their kitchen.

 EASY RECIPES FROM THE COTE D’AZUR: SALAD NICOISE

 On the Cote d’Azur, Nice is THE place to try out this traditional recipe.
 The Nicoise salad is extremely simple to put together.

 Although depending on who you ask you will most probably get a million variations claiming theirs is the REAL salade Nicoise.

-Just so you know in advance, you will never get it right without some real heated debates with locals ?
+Just so you know in advance, you will never get it right without some really heated debates with locals.